Overnight Fridge

 -

 Stir well to saturate all grounds.
-Cover and refrigerate.
+Cover.

 -

-Strain through filter after 12 hours.
+Strain through filter.
 Ready to drink.

 Notes